jecki/logicConverter/Parsing_the_Principia.md

     2. We can reshape the syntax tree or, rather develop algorithms to reshape the concrete synatx-tree (CST) that the parser produces into an abstract syntax-tree (AST) for the target domain.

-In almost any "real-world" both strategies are used in combination.
-In this trivial example we could get by with reshaping the grammar.
-So let's start with rewriting out grammar:
+In almost any "real-world"-application both strategies are used in combination.
+In this trivial example we can get by with reshaping the grammar, alone.
+So let's start with rewriting our grammar: